nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 t/CS2102 t/URGENT` Edits the tags of the first task to now be `CS2102` and `URGENT`
 *  `edit 2 n/CS2102 Finals t/` Edits the name of the 2nd task to be `CS2102 Finals` and clears all existing tags.

+:warning: When editing the tags of a task, multiple tags of the same name is ignored!

+e.g. `edit 1 t/CS2102 t/CS2102` will only register t/CS2102 once!

 ### 2.5 Locating tasks by name: `find`
 :warning: When searching for a description `find d/Description`, Tasks without user's input description will not show up!